sharpeeii/dotfiles/README.md

 messy, assy, but CLASSY

 themes and icons for gtk: https://github.com/Fausto-Korpsvart/Catppuccin-GTK-Theme
-also jetbrainsmono nerd font and font-awesome need to be installed
+also jetbrainsmono nerd font and font-awesome need to be installed for glyphs to work correctly